serenastater/One-World/README.md

 ### The Problem

-> According to the United Nations, there are currently 20 million refugees worldwide.
+According to the United Nations, there are currently 20 million refugees worldwide.
 Over half of these people are under the age of 18.
+Many of them are living in unsafe conditions in camps or on the streets.

+### The Solution

-Most refugees are living in unsafe conditions in camps or on the streets.
-One World aims to help solve this problem and to povide relief to governments and NGOs.
+ONE World aims to help solve this problem and to povide relief to governments and NGOs whose resources are stretched far too thin.

-## Solution

-One World consists of a network of hosts who are willing to take refugee families into their homes, on a temporary basis, while they wait for permanent placement.
+ONE World consists of a network of hosts who are willing to take refugee families into their homes, on a temporary basis, while they wait for permanent placement.
 Think "Airbnb" for refugees.

-To

 Our backend was constructed with ruby on rails and our front end utilizes Materialize and Javascript.